AmenoPh1x/html-keyboard/README.md

 # HTML keyboard
-HTML keyboard for old tizzen systems and other web-based systems that do not include a keyboard on the OS.
+HTML keyboard is an android-based keyboard for old tizen systems and other web-based operative systems that do not include a keyboard on it.

+Of course you can also use it to costumize the experience of your users on any web project you want.

+Feel free to use it on your personal and commercial propjects, distribute or cotribute.

 # How to use it